dylan-sutton-chavez/http-threat-classifier/README.md

 One of the biggest problems in security and machine learning (ML) is the interpretability of a model, the benefit of the EUP model is the easy interpretability of the input vector (x), and the model weights (w).

-The system can automatically analyze his weights (w) because each weight is mapped with his value (v) → w ∈ v (ip).
+The system can automatically analyze his weights (w) because each weight is mapped with his value.
+The mapping is represented as w ∈ v with an associated (ip) value.

 $$
 s=w*c*x